-For the past year I have been making photographs between Nova Scotia, Newfoundland and Scotland.
+For the past three years I have been making photographs between Nova Scotia, Newfoundland and Scotland.
 In this body of ongoing work I distill history into visual elements.
 I am interested in images that denote deep, glacial time.
 A time before man when the Earth was covered in ice and continental forms were unmapped.
 The work contains ideas about immigration from Europe to the New World of Atlantic Canada.
 It imagines challenges of a transatlantic journey, hopes of a better life, free of famine and persecution.
 It represents months-long oceanic crossing, fear of a new landscape, homesteading to survive the biting Canadian winter.

 Expanded Statement for Strata